romslf/Ultimate-Proxy/README.md

-  "Wallet": "YOUR WALLET HERE",	// Your mining wallet "Worker": "UltimateProxy",	// Proxy worker name "Password": "x",	// Proxy password "RatioWindowTimeHours": 1,	// Used for ratio switch strategie, minimum 1H maximum 24H "ProxyPort": 4444,	// Proxy port
+  "Wallet": "YOUR WALLET HERE",	// Your mining wallet "Worker": "UltimateProxy",	// Proxy worker name "Password": "x",	// Proxy password "DashboardApiToken": "", // Your dashboard api token, generate it by talking to https://t.me/UltimateProxyBot or visit https://up.pragma-solutions.fr
+  "RatioWindowTimeHours": 1,  // Used for ratio switch strategie, minimum 1H maximum 24H
+  "ProxyPort": 4444,	// Proxy port
   "ProxyCert": "",	// Set it if you want your workers to connect to proxy using SSL (See "Docs" folder create a .pfx file) "PrintStats": true,	// Display workers/pools stats